Building and Designing a B2B eCommerce Marketplace from 0 to 1

 Where Trada is now

-Since its inception in 2019, Trada has continued growing to be one of the major players in the B2B marketplace of Australia.
-In 2021, I had the chance to continue my work further in Trada - one of them was through improving discovery and recommendations.
+Since its inception in 2019, Trada continued growing to be one of the major players in the B2B marketplace of Australia.
+In 2021 and 2022, I had the chance to continue my work further in Trada - two of them was through improving discovery and recommendations and reducing cart abandonment.
+Unfortunately, due to company direction change, Trada was closed down in July 2023.